Sakrac/TiledC64/README.md

 Attempting to make a 4k game this way means I would spend a lot of time placing tiles, then time to make another tool to try to get the data as small as possible.

-Basically in Shovel Knight 64 the screens are 1000 screen bytes + 500 color bytes + characters each but that would be ok with a cartridge.
+For example, in Shovel Knight 64 the screens are 1000 screen bytes + 500 color bytes + characters for each but that would be ok with a cartridge.

 For the new project I want to minimize the size so by using 5x5 sized meta tiles each screen is instead 40 bytes with the bulk of memory in a shared pool of character data, screen and color data for each tile, etc.